catalyst-cooperative/pudl/docs/dev/run_the_etl.rst

 This script does not have a YAML settings file, so you must specify which years and states to include via command line arguments.
 Run ``epacems_to_parquet --help`` to verify your options.
 Changing CEMS settings in a YAML file will not inform this script!
+Running the script without any arguments will automatically process all states and years.

 .. warning::